Rakesh9100/CalcDiverse/Calculators/Circular-Motion-Calculator/README.md

 ## Description :-

-Circular Motion Calculator is a web application that calculates the centripetal acceleration and angualr frequency.
+Circular Motion Calculator is a web application that calculates the centripetal acceleration, angualar frequency, period and frequency.

 ## Tech Stacks :-